ThatGuyIKnow/micro-benchmark/README.md

-# TreeCompression Project
+# MicroBenchmark

-This project implements a tree compression algorithm as part of a benchmarking suite using the Google Benchmark library.
-The project is designed to benchmark the performance of different tree compression strategies.
+This project is a quick setup for a CPP benchmark.
+It's automatically sets up Google Benchmark and Google Test, along with a sample project.
+Included are VSCode/Codium tasks and launch files, relevant for quick debugging and testing.

 ## Prerequisites